Posted 06 November 2011 - 12:44 AM

 Deadly Premonition defies explanation and divides critics.
 The game is a Shenmue style exploration of the small town of Greenvale, where you'll meet the locals and try to solve a murder case.
 This is combined with some 3rd person shooting sections, the occasional QTE, puzzle solving, car racing and item hunting.

-Deadly Premoniton’s weakest element is the shooting sections.
+Deadly Premonitons weakest element is the shooting sections.
 The controls are clunky and the automatic aiming takes away almost all challenge.
 These sections look and feel like a poor PS2 game, and there's not a great deal of fun to be had.
-Deadly Premoniton was originally intended to be all about the exploration this can be frustrating, as you unwittingly walk through a door and find yourself in a 30 minute shooting section that you can't skip.
-It’s not all bad news in this regard – some of these sections are unintentionally hilarious, especially the ghostly wails that have to be heard to be believed.
-Later in the game, the addition of QTE’s and some genuinely unsettling chase sequences add welcome variety.
+Deadly Premoniton was originally intended to be all about the exploration, and the shooting sections were added later at the request of the publishers.
+They can be quite tedious and you never know that a shooting section is coming until it happens.
+This can be frustrating, as you unwittingly walk through a door and find yourself in a 30 minute shooting section that you can't skip.
+Its not all bad news in this regard some of these sections are unintentionally hilarious, especially the ghostly wails that have to be heard to be believed.
+Later in the game, the addition of QTEs and some genuinely unsettling chase sequences add welcome variety.
 Hiding in the cupboard as the Raincoat Killer sniffs around the room can be extremely tense.

 But the biggest problem with the shooting sections is that the game actually begins with one.
 From removing the shrink wrap and inserting the disk into the Xbox, you'll have to wade through about 45 minutes of tedious exploration and poor graphics, introducing the game to the player as if it was nothing more than a poor Resident Evil 4 clone.
 If you didn't know about the fantastic story to follow, you'd write this game off before getting to any of it.
 But be patient, as once this section is complete, the game begins properly and starts to grow on you.